graphql-perl/GraphQL-Plugin-Convert-OpenAPI/README.md

 - the given operations as fields of either `Query` if a `GET`, or `Mutation` otherwise

 The queries will be run against the spec's server.
+If the spec starts with a `/`, and a [Mojolicious](https://metacpan.org/pod/Mojolicious) app is supplied (see below), that server will instead be the given app.

 # ARGUMENTS

 To the `to_graphql` method: a URL to a specification, or a filename containing a JSON specification, of an OpenAPI v2.
+Optionally, a [Mojolicious](https://metacpan.org/pod/Mojolicious) app can be given as the second argument.

 # PACKAGE FUNCTIONS